 - Mixcloud was compromised by hackers who gained access to their systems and tried to sell more than 20 million user data on the dark web.

 It has become imperative for content streaming players to retaliate, and what better way than using a Virtual Private Network to secure yourself from all kinds of cybersecurity threats.
-A VPN keeps your data secure while providing you a frictionless user experience as well.
+A VPN keeps your data secure while providing you with a frictionless user experience as well.
 MITM is also a big cybersecurity issue with streaming services.

 A Virtual Private Network encrypts your online traffic with military-grade encryption so that no one can intercept your information.
-When you are connected with a VPN server, all your internet activity first goes through the VPN server, which applies different encryption and security protocols to your data so that no one can steal your data.
+When you are connected to a VPN server, all your internet activity first goes through the VPN server, which applies different encryption and security protocols to your data so that no one can steal your data.
 Above were the cybersecurity issues with streaming services!